common-fate/docs-archive/docs/approvals/providers/registry/commonfate/ecs-exec-sso/v1-alpha1.md

 ### Set the GRANTED_WEBHOOK_URL environment variable

-A `GRANTED_WEBHOOK_URL` environment variable must be provided to the ECS task pointing to your Granted Approvals deployment URL.
+A `GRANTED_WEBHOOK_URL` environment variable must be provided to the ECS task pointing to your Common Fate deployment URL.

 To find your webhook URL open a terminal at the directory containing your `granted-deployment.yml` file.
 Then run: